LEARNAcademy/syllabus/rails_fullstack/fullstack.md

 In a browser navigate to:
 `http://localhost:3000`

+### Troubleshooting Tips
+- Did you create your database?
+- Did you migrate?
+- Errors?
+Always look at the first error in the list.

 ### Initial Setup
 In this example, we are creating a MVP for an app that will keep track of a user's exercise.
 Prior to creating the functionality of our app, we need to create a model and a controller using Rails generate commands.
 ```